sveltia/sveltia-cms/README.md

 - Solves problems with Chinese, Japanese and Korean (CJK) [IME](https://en.wikipedia.org/wiki/Input_method) text input in the rich text editor for the Markdown widget[^54].
 - You can use the `{{locale}}` template tag in the [`preview_path`](https://decapcms.org/docs/configuration-options/#preview_path) collection option to provide site preview links for each language[^63].
 - You can [localize entry slugs](#localizing-entry-slugs) while linking the localized files[^80], thanks to the support for Hugo’s `translationKey`[^81].
+- The List widget’s `label` and `label_singular` are not converted to lowercase, which is especially problematic in German, where all nouns are capitalized[^98].

 ### Better collections